Best Cities in Russia

 Couple this with Moscow’s happening nightlife - which involves visits to hidden bars, dancing on tables and craft beer tours by locals - gives travellers the opportunity to experience the juxtaposition of two Moscow’s in one day.

 - Dance on tables, window sills or any surface you can find until all hours at the Rock n Roll Bar.

 - Take a tour of Russia’s historic treasures including the Kremlin, Red Square, Lenin's Mausoleum, St Basil’s Cathedral and the Novodevichy Convent.

 - Visit Bunker 42, a once-secret military bunker built during World War II.

 - Wander through the artists’ studios, cafes, bookstores and school of design housed in the Artplay Design Centre.

 Sochi: A Coastal Gem

 Sochi is a perfect example of the diverse landscapes that form Russia.
 From beach resort town to popular ski spot, Sochi is to Russia what the French Riviera is to France.
-Despite the varied landscapes and different seasonal activities, summer is still the best time to visit; with tepid waters (up to 24 degrees Celsius), pumping nightlife and a vibrant boardwalk that goes all night; those visiting for FIFA matches are in luck.
+Despite the varied landscapes and different seasonal activities, summer is still the best time to visit; with tepid waters (up to 24 degrees Celsius), pumping nightlife and a vibrant boardwalk that goes all night.

-With six world cup matches being played in Sochi, travellers will have loads of time to explore the secluded beaches, neoclassical architecture and everything else Russia’s “summer capital” has to offer.
+With so much to offer, travellers to Sochi can explore the secluded beaches, neoclassical architecture and everything else Russia’s “summer capital” has to offer.

 - Explore the Agura Valley and hike amongst waterfalls.